Satyabrat35/Reddit-Reader/README.md

 ### Note
 The login and signup methods are just for the sake of playing with MongoDB queries and some sort of password  hashing using Bcrypt

+### To be included -
+1. Pagination
+2. Search Query